 Distance: 16 kilometre return

-Broadsheet recommends: Start with breakfast at Port of Call near Sandringham Station.
-And if fish’n’chips isn’t your speed, grab Indian fare from Elichi, by the Babu Ji team.
+Broadsheet recommends: Start with takeaway from Port of Call near Sandringham Station.

 This is an edited extract from the second edition of Walks in Nature: Australia by Anna Carlile, published by Hardie Grant.
 The book retails for $29.99 and is available in all good bookstores and online.